MohammedBenhelli/EWFParser/README.md

 ## About The Project

 The goal of this project is to create a Python tool that can extract different types of artifacts from EWF (Expert Witness Compression Format) evidence files.
 This tool can be useful for forensic investigators who need to analyze digital evidence and extract relevant information from EWF files.

 The tool provides various commands to extract different types of artifacts, such as automatic extraction, browser artifacts, logs artifacts, registries artifacts, and hives artifacts.
 The tool also supports commands to list partitions, list folders, copy files, and print files.

+This tool use a Merkle proof to validate the extracted artifacts.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>